Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP THREE: Place the potatoes into a microwave-safe bowl and cover with water.
 Add a teaspoon of salt and microwave on high power for five minutes.
 Drain.

-PRO TIP: Take care not to burn the garlic as this would make it taste bitter.
+Take care not to burn the garlic, as this would make the dish taste bitter.

 STEP SEVEN: While the pan is heating, remove the meat from the marinade.
 Use paper towels to gently pat the meat and remove the excess moisture.

-PRO TIP: When frying cut up steak, cooking just a few pieces of steak at a time ensures that there is plenty of room for any released liquid to move away from the meat and evaporate.
+When frying cut-up steak, cooking just a few pieces of steak at a time ensures that there is plenty of room for any released liquid to move away from the meat and evaporate.

 STEP NINE: When all of the meat has been browned, return the garlic steak and potatoes to the skillet and heat through.
 Serve immediately.